AWegnerGitHub/awegnergithub.github.io-content/2009_10_30_automated-template-for-membership-applications.md

 ## What's new?

 The new system presents all users with an application template.
 They fill out the form and the system handles the rest.
 The New Users and Applications subforum has been modified so that no one, except the bot, can create topics.
-They topics will only be created when the form is submitted.
+The topics will only be created when the form is submitted.
 When a user applies to join Vipers, we will automatically include relevant information about the user as we know them: